Introduction

 through previous forms quickly and imperceptibly.

-pass through each stage more deliberately.
-Lacking biological
+they may well pass through each stage more deliberately.
+Lacking

-or social cues, the amphibian humanoid probably spends time in each accumulated
+biological or social cues, the amphibian humanoid probably spends time

-for the amphibians to move to bellows lungs, or improve a throat pump to
+be possible for the amphibians to move to bellows lungs, or improve a throat

-the point where its appearance and function are similar.
-It
+pump to the point where its appearance and function are similar.

 blooded, but then again, Caprona is permanently wet, humid and warm due